nl3769/CCA_DL_TOOLS/README.md

 2. simulation
 3. beamforming

-The full process can be run locally, but the simulation step is very long, thus phantom and simulation are done on the cluster of CREATIS and the beamforming can be done locally, provided that you have a GPU on your computer.
+The whole process can be performed locally, but the simulation step is very time consuming.
+Therefore, the phantom and simulation are performed on the CREATIS cluster and the beamforming can be performed locally, provided you have a GPU on your computer.

+## run the code locally

+## run the code locally

 # caroDeepSeg